Liberty ships and the Peter Donahue have history in Marin.

 The sign towers over the other buildings on East Francisco Boulevard, an enduring presence flanking a busy portion of the 101 highway.

 A six-mile water pipeline, laid in the 1920s, helped to shape Marin County.

 This 76-year-old building, built in less than four months, is still standing and active as ever.

-Mount Tamalpais is renowned for its lush nature and gorgeous vistas, but hidden among the redwoods are the remnants of a tragedy that occurred 74 years ago this month.
+Mount Tamalpais is known for its gorgeous nature and vistas, but hidden on the mountain are the remnants of a tragedy that occurred 74 years ago.

 Although you can’t swim there, Baker Beach has plenty of other attractions.